Societal impact of nanotechnology: Ethical ramifications of nanotechnology

 The ethics of nanotechnology are hard to discuss since the risk have not been verified or quantified to great extent.
 But these discussions are needed to deal with the rapid and development of this new technology.
 Scientist must be aware of the potential risks and benefits to not just the scientific community but society as a whole.
 The reason behind the emergence of Nano-ethics is the idea of using nanotechnology on humans and the environment to enhance or evolve.
 Scientist who work in nano tech are both the most optimistic about its progress and worried for its risks on society, though most coming into nanotechnology have no introduction to the ethics.

 The advancement of science helped focus research into nanotechnology, soon the price of nano based material grew exponentially and funding was being given to its research.
 Though claims about its harmful affects also increased as did the concern of its effect on society.
 Laws were then made to monitor nano technology and make sure ethical, environmental and societal concerns were ingrained.
 Research programs and funding were encouraged internationally.

+Science and technology studies scholarship on nanotechnology

+Science and technology studies research has played a significant role in examining how nanotechnology is developed, regulated, and received by society.
+Science and technology studies scholars have analyzed the ways in which expectations and promises about nanotechnology influence funding priorities, innovation trajectories, and public discourse.
+This body of work has also explored issues of risk perception, governance, and public engagement, highlighting the importance of including diverse perspectives in decision-making about emerging technologies.
+Notable studies have investigated how institutional practices, regulatory frameworks, and cultural contexts shape the societal outcomes of nanotechnology research and development.

+Towards responsible and ethical nanotechnology development

+Science and technology studies researchers have contributed to efforts aimed at making nanotechnology development more responsible and socially responsive.
+Drawing on interdisciplinary approaches, this scholarship has examined how societal values, ethical considerations, and public concerns can be integrated into research and innovation processes.
+Methods such as real-time technology assessment and midstream modulation have been developed to enable reflection and dialogue among scientists, policymakers, and stakeholders during the early stages of technological development.
+These practices seek to anticipate potential impacts, address uncertainties, and align nanotechnology with broader societal goals.
+STS studies have also highlighted the importance of inclusive public engagement and deliberation as a means to foster trust and legitimacy in the governance of emerging nanotechnologies.